Skip to main content

 11.1 Privacy Laws.

 To the extent, in providing the Services for Client, Company receives, maintains or is afforded access in any way to any information relating to an identified or identifiable individual or any information that can be used to identify, locate or contact an individual, including a potential student of Client (“Client Personal Data”), including, without limitation: (A) first and last name; (B) a home or other physical address; (C) telephone number; (D) email address or online identifier associated with an individual; (E) cookie information, IP address, username and password, and usage and traffic data or profiles that is combined with any of the foregoing; and (F) financial information, healthcare information, credit or debit card data or any information defined as personal information (or similar) under any privacy or security law, Company shall at all times comply with all of the privacy and security laws applicable to Company as a service provider to Client that processes Client Personal Data, including without limitation, the Family Educational Rights and Privacy Act (FERPA), the Protection of Pupil Rights Amendment (PPRA), the Health Insurance Portability and Accountability Act (HIPAA) of 1996, the Children’s Online Privacy Protection Act of 1998 (COPPA), laws and regulations of the U.S. Federal Trade Commission, the State of California and the Commonwealth of Massachusetts, including the Student Online Personal Information Protection Act (SOPIPA), the GDPR and any other state student privacy laws, rules or regulations.
+If required to comply with applicable law, the Parties agree to enter into a mutually agreeable data processing agreement (the “DPA”).
+The terms of the DPA will supersede and take precedence over any conflicting provision in this Agreement.
 Company acknowledges and agrees that any Client Personal Data that is collected, acquired, maintained, processed or stored by Company in connection with the provision of Services pursuant to this Agreement will be considered confidential and proprietary information of Client and Company will maintain all Client Personal Data in strict confidence and in accordance with this Agreement.

 11.2 Confidential Information.

-In the event that a party believes it is required by law to disclose Confidential Information of the other party, such receiving party shall give the other party notice, if permitted by law, in a reasonable amount of time prior to the receiving party’s disclosure of Confidential Information to allow the other to protect its proprietary interest therein and shall use commercially reasonable efforts to minimize such disclosure and consult with and assist the other party in obtaining a protective order prior to such disclosure.
+In the event that a party believes it is required by law to disclose Confidential Information of the other party, such receiving party shall give the other party notice in a reasonable amount of time prior to the receiving party’s disclosure of Confidential Information to allow the other to protect its proprietary interest therein and shall use commercially reasonable efforts to minimize such disclosure and consult with and assist the other party in obtaining a protective order prior to such disclosure.

 11.3 Return of Confidential Information.